tonethar/IGME-235-Shared/tutorial/HW-circle-blast-4.md

 # HW - Circle Blast! - Part 4

 The following is optional.
-We won't collect it, but you will likely find it of use if you end up doing a game for project 4.
+We won't collect it, but you will likely find it of use if you end up doing a PixiJS game for project 3.

 ## Contents
 <!--- Local Navigation --->